Mt. Spokane State Park Nordic Ski Area

 Passes are available at the Fitness Fanatics rental trailer near the Selkirk Lodge, at winter sports stores in Spokane, at the Mt.
 Spokane park office just inside the park gate, or on the State Parks website.

 There is no other fee to use the Mt.
 Spokane State Park Nordic Ski Area.
 However, the Ski Area can only continue to thrive through the support of skiers like you.
-Through membership and donations, Spokane Nordic Ski Association provides maps, signs, trail maintenance, firewood, land lease costs, facility improvements, grooming logistics, advocacy for State development funds, lessons and events.
+Through membership and donations, Spokane Nordic Ski Association provides maps, signs, trail maintenance, firewood, land lease costs, facility improvements, grooming logistics, skier representation for State development funds, lessons and events.
 Join or donate today!

 Learn about on-site rentals on the rental page.